w3f/Grants-Program/applications/OpenBox.md

 - **Payment Address:** 0x678176dbb2d18dcae0f20a58e5a46dc6470c6e7a (ERC USDT)
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 2

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-Please provide the following:

 - Web 3.0 & A decentralized multi-chain NFT MarketPlace
 - OpenBox  is a multi-chain aggregated decentralized NFT trading market, supporting ETH, BSC, Polygon,and supporting more chains shortly: Polkadot（Wasm,RMRK）, Avalanche, Solana, Flow...Utilize blockchain technology to create immutable digital resources and ownership transfer channels for physical NFT works, game equipment, art, music, books... and establish limited digital resources.